 Once more, start with the fundamentals: is the operating system of the gateway compatible with your current hardware and any connected medical devices?
 Can it communicate with legacy systems not built with the internet in mind?

 You should also pay close attention to patient privacy, data security, and compliance with legal mandates like HIPAA when using IoT in healthcare.
 To improve data privacy, many healthcare facilities use closed networks, and your IoT gateway may need to meet certain requirements to be used.

-Look for a gateway provider that frequently collaborates with healthcare organizations to ensure that the gateway you select offers the required level of security.
+Look for a remote patient monitoring device company that frequently collaborates with healthcare organizations to ensure that the gateway you select offers the required level of security.
 Find out from other healthcare IoT managers which gateway model and brand they preferred and why.

 The Smart City

 Many different connected device types are deployed in “smart cities,” including connected cars, traffic control systems, first aid equipment, construction sensors, and smart energy meters.
 Since the majority of sensors are based on LPWAN technologies like NB-IoT and Cat-M1, IoT gateways for smart cities must offer a wide range of input options for low-power devices in order to accommodate all of these.